ironhack-labs/lab-javascript-basic-algorithms/README.md

 ### What is automated testing?

-Automated software testing is the process of programmatically executing an application in order to validate and verify that it meets the business needs, as well as the technical requirements, and that it behaves as expected.
+Automated software testing is the process of programmatically executing an application to validate and verify that it meets the business needs, as well as the technical requirements, and that it behaves as expected.

 Testing should be viewed as a continuous process, not a discrete operation or single activity in the development lifecycle.
-Designing tests at the beginning of the product lifecycle can help to mitigate common issues that arise when developing complex code bases.
+Designing tests at the beginning of the product lifecycle can mitigate common issues that arise when developing complex code bases.

 Having a strong *test suite* can provide you the ease of mind since you will be able to confidently improve upon your work while knowing that your not breaking a previously developed feature.
 <br>

 ### Testing labs

-This LAB, along with some of the labs you will be working on during the bootcamp, is equipped with unit tests to provide automated feedback on your lab progress.
+This LAB and some of the labs you will work on during the bootcamp are equipped with unit tests to provide automated feedback on your lab progress.
 <br>

 ### Testing with Jasmine

 Jasmine is an automated testing framework for JavaScript.
-It is designed to be used in Behavior-driven Development (**BDD**) programming, which focuses more on the business value than on the technical details.
+It is designed to be used in Behavior-driven Development (**BDD**) programming, focusing more on the business value than the technical details.

 We have already included Jasmine in the project you just forked, so let's see how to use it to implement our code.
 <br>